EDIT mapViewer is still a prototype. It means it may have bugs and cause errors.

 We provide you the tools to print your map at different resolutions and image formats

 For each resolution you have to choose an image size.
-This is the size your resulting image has to be transformed to get the desired resolution for printing.
+This is the size

 You can easily change image dimensions to include on a text processor (OpenOffice, Word) using "Properties" of the incrustated image.